jebrosen/moznetpocalypse-faq/README.md

 * April 26, 2019: Some users and channels begin discussing migration plans, creating new channels, and so on.

+## Note: Mozilla is not switching to Discord

+Mozilla has not yet (as of April 29, 2019) announced a replacement for IRC, but it has been said that Discord doesn't meet Mozilla's requirements.
+Many official *Rust channels and teams* are moving or have already moved to Discord, but that does not reflect on Mozilla overall.

 ## Where will all the channels go!?!?

 ### Internal discussions and working groups